NicoFraschetti/calculadora-simple/README.md

 ## Available Scripts

-unzip first node_modules into the same folder.s
+unzip first node_modules.zip into the same folder.

 In the project directory, you can run: